Quick Answer: Will the US Dollar Go Up in 2026?

 - Strong inflows into US equities or bonds

-- Yield gap narrows in GBP’s favour
+- Yield gaps narrow in sterling’s favour

-For UK buyers of USD, this matters.
-On a $100,000 transfer, a move from 1.32 to 1.40 changes the sterling cost by over £4,500 — highlighting why timing and strategy matter.
-You can find a deeper breakdown in our dedicated GBP/USD Guide.
+For context, on a $100,000 transfer, a move from 1.32 to 1.40 changes the sterling cost by over £4,500 — highlighting why timing matters.

 USD Forecast Scenarios at a Glance